Informfully/Documentation/docs/source/database.rst

      - ID of user.
    * - ``prediction``
      - Double
-     - Value that indicated the position of the item in the list (the higher the value, the further up in the list; no pre-defined range exists, is up to the recommender system).
+     - Value that indicates the position of the item in the list (the higher the value, the further up in the list; no pre-defined range exists, it is up to the recommender system).
    * - ``recommendationAlgorithm``
      - String
      - Name of the algorithm used to create the recommendation (optional).